davidholiday/pyrest/README.md

 # pyREST

 ## WHAT IS?
-This is a [pytest](https://docs.pytest.org/en/latest/) framework that allows for testing server responses to queries.
-Define RESTful queries in JSON and what is supposed to come back as a result.
-The framework allows for chaining requests together to facillitate user-story validation.
+This is a [pytest](https://docs.pytest.org/en/latest/) framework that allows for testing server responses to RESTful queries.
+What goes in and what's expected back as a result is defined in JSON files.
+The framework allows for chaining requests together to facilitate user-story validation.
+For example, if a caller must be logged in prior to accessing a particular endpoint, the framework allows you to chain requests together and the the result of a preceding request as a parameter for a subsequent one.
+So you can first POST to a /login endpoint, retain the JWT/Cookie/magick-whatever, then pass it along to another endpoint GET /all_the_goodies.

 ## HOW TO SET UP?